oracle/fastr/documentation/user/README.md

 # GraalVM R Runtime

 GraalVM R runtime, also known as [FastR](https://github.com/oracle/fastr), is a GNU-compatible implementation of the R programming language.
-The active development of FastR has ceased, however we always welcome contributions from the community!
+The active development of FastR has ceased and it is in maintenance mode, however we always welcome contributions from the community!

 The last released version is 22.3.1, but FastR continues to be available in a source form.
 See how to [build FastR from source](https://github.com/oracle/fastr/blob/master/documentation/dev/building.md).